VishwamAI/CyberCity/README.md

 ./install.sh
 ```

--if do you want uninstall the application
+- if do you want uninstall the application

 ```
 chmod +x uninstall.sh